sandersaares/DocumentAuthoring/docs/Contributor.md

 1. Install the document compiler on your workstation and invoke the build process.
 Refer to the [Content Guide](Content.md) for details on invoking the compiler.
 1. Create a pull request even before your contribution is ready.
 Upon pull request creation or update, an automated build process will generate the outputs and post links in the pull request comments. **Mark the pull request as work in progress in the pull request description**, so it does not get prematurely reviewed or rejected!

-# What if the upstream repository changes?

-Your fork does not automatically receive updates made to the upstream repository.

-If your contribution provides only non-conflicting changes, it can be merged by an editor immediately after review even if your fork lacks the latest updates.

-If your contribution conflicts with new changes made to the upstream repository then you will need to [merge changes from upstream](https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/) and create a new commit that [resolves any merge conflicts](https://help.github.com/articles/addressing-merge-conflicts/) before the contribution can be accepted.

-NB!
-Merging changes from upstream requires the use of an offline clone.
-This operation cannot be performed online in the GitHub web interface.

 # How do I create multiple independent contributions?

 ![](Diagrams/GitHubConcepts5-Branches.png)